turingschool/front-end-curriculum/lessons/module-3/intro-to-cypress-testing.md

   });
 ```

 This helps to ensure that we start anew before each test.
 A [best practice](https://docs.cypress.io/guides/references/best-practices.html#Having-tests-rely-on-the-state-of-previous-tests){:target='blank'} is that tests should always be able to run independently from one another and *still pass*.
+A common pitfall is adding code to the beforeEach that isn't needed by every `it` block.
+If it's not used by every single `it` block, it doesn't belong in the beforeEach - put it directly into `it` blocks that needed it instead.

-**User flow to test:** I can select different inputs and fill them out.
+**2. User flow to test:** I can select the two different inputs and fill them out.
+Once I've filled each one out, that input should have a value that matches what I typed in it.  *Add this directly to the previous it block as builds off that user flow.*

+This test helps us ensure that our inputs are set up as a controlled form - keeping what the user types in sync with each input's `value` attribute

 * Experiment with [type](https://docs.cypress.io/api/commands/type.html){:target='blank'} and [should](https://docs.cypress.io/api/commands/should.html#Syntax){:target='blank'} as you write a test that selects the `Email` and `Password` inputs and fills them with the corresponding values, `leta@turing.io` and `keane20`.
 Assert that they have the correct values.

 Here is a link to [commonly used assertions](https://docs.cypress.io/guides/references/assertions.html#Common-Assertions) in Cypress!

-**User flow to test:** I will receive an error message when I click the Submit button without filling out both inputs.
+**3. User flow to test:** I will receive an error message when I click the Submit button without filling out both inputs.

 * Write another test that asserts an error message is displayed when the Submit button is [clicked](https://docs.cypress.io/api/commands/click.html){:target='blank'} without filling both inputs.